 Attrition from unsubscribes is normal over time, but what are you doing to generate more subscribers?

 There are various ways to attract email subscribers, but a simple signup CTA on your website is an excellent first step.

 Are your subject lines too salesy?

 To avoid spam complaints, only send emails to recipients who have opted in to receive them.
 Make it easy for customers to opt out with unsubscribe tools.

 Are the majority of your customers viewing your emails on desktop or mobile?

 As more consumers rely on mobile devices for email, your emails must be mobile-friendly.
 To increase email performance, tailor your marketing toward desktop or mobile based on your customer preferences and behaviors.

 Skyrocket Your Email Marketing KPIs With Personalize

 Personalize is an AI-powered personalization tool that reveals the products and services your website visitors are most interested in.
-It enables you to deliver the right message at the right time, resulting in higher open and click rates.
+It feeds this information to your email service provider to send the right message at the right time, resulting in higher open and click rates.

 Check out Personalize today and sign up for a free 30-day trial.